bacloud14/exec/README.md

 The final aim is to get a report after a code block finishes execution in a web service host on the cloud.

+### Data model:
+The data model simply replicates the previous assumptions.
+Through a kind of Snowflake model, specifically a cascading one to many relationships with some describing data.
+[User] 1 --- * [Session] 1 --- * [Execution] 1 --- * [Report]

 ### Clients:
 Should have as many clients as possible (per language) For now just testing the service through a notebook: https://github.com/bacloud14/exec_client